 Rowena's honours project involves investigation of the synthesis of compounds produced during PCC.
 She has interests in both analytical and synthetic chemistry.

 Dr Alicia Reynolds PhD, Monash University

 Dr Reynolds specialises in analytical method development involving hybrid chromatographic and spectroscopic techniques.

 Alicia has been involved in characterising and measuring a range of organic analytes and samples since 2007.
 She developed GC-MS/MS methods during her honours year and continued working for consulting and research organisations as an analytical chemist until 2010.
 She then completed a PhD in degradation of amine absorbents during pilot scale PCC before commencing in her current role with the Carbon Technology Research Centre at Federation University Australia.
 In addition to overseeing the day-to-day laboratory activities, Alicia continues her research into the management of amine degradation during PCC.

-My interest in algebraic topology centres on the algebraic structure of integral cohomology groups together with all primary n-ary cohomology operations, stable and unstable.
-In particular, the Eckmann-Hilton duality of these ``H(R)-algebras'' and the ∏-algebras of homotopy theory, generating sets of integral cohomology operations, relations between these operations and the distinction between integral cohomology operations and those over field coefficients.
-I am also interested in the use of spectral sequences and aspects of category theory.
+Andrew's research interests included algebraic topology and mathematical modelling.
+His interest in algebraic topology centred on the algebraic structure of integral cohomology groups together with all primary n-ary cohomology operations, stable and unstable.
+He was also interested in the use of spectral sequences and aspects of category theory.

 Andrew was passionate about collaborating across disciplines, which was his main focus later in his career.
 Andrew found the practical applications of his research rewarding, and his later research included 4-wheel-drive/4-wheel-steer vehicles and the modelling of CO2 capture from flue gas of coal-fired power plants.